Sienci-Labs/Resources/README.md

     - `<section id="home"></section>`
     - `<button type="button" onclick="showMessage()">Show message</button>`
     - `<script> function showMessage() {alert('Thank you for contacting us!');}</script>`
-1. If you still need more help, visit <https://www.markdownguide.org/basic-syntax/> for more formatting tips
+1. If you still need more help because something isn't listed or working, first check the **[caveats section](#caveats)** or otherwise visit <https://www.markdownguide.org/basic-syntax/> for more formatting tips

 Once you're satisfied, you can press the "**Commit changes...**" button.